Sen. Al Franken accused of forcibly kissing, groping a woman

-A radio news anchor on Thursday accused Sen. Al Franken, D-Minn., of forcibly kissing and groping her a decade ago during the time they spent together for a show entertaining U.S. troops overseas.
+A radio news anchor on Thursday accused Sen. Al Franken, D-Minn., of forcibly kissing and groping her a decade ago when they were overseas entertaining U.S. troops.

-Leeann Tweeden, a radio news anchor with KABC in Los Angeles, said she met Franken in December 2006 before he became a lawmaker at a USO show to perform for service members that included a skit he wrote that featured a kiss between the two.
+Leeann Tweeden, a radio news anchor with KABC in Los Angeles, said she met Franken in December 2006, before he became a lawmaker, at a USO show for service members that included a skit he wrote that featured a kiss between the two.

 "He said to me, 'We need to rehearse the kiss.'
 I laughed and ignored him.
 Then he said it again.
 I said something like, 'Relax Al, this isn't SNL…we don’t need to rehearse the kiss'," she wrote in a lengthy and detailed post on KABC's website.